MrAlexLau/MrAlexLau.github.io/source/examples/ruby/index.markdown

 ```

 ### Rspec

+#### Expectations
 Expectations on arguments:
 ``` ruby
 expect(obj).to receive(:new).with do |arg1, arg2|
   expect(arg1).to eq(1)
 end
 ```

+#### Let vs Let!
+There's an example in the [documentation](https://www.relishapp.com/rspec/rspec-core/v/2-11/docs/helper-methods/let-and-let)
+Use let to define a memoized helper method.
+The value will be cached
+across multiple calls in the same example but not across examples.

+Note that let is lazy-evaluated: it is not evaluated until the first time
+the method it defines is invoked.
+You can use let! to force the method's
+invocation before each example.

 #### Setting focus options
 ``` ruby